This is the Kickstarter Deluxe Edition inclusive of Valkyrie Expansion. This is equivalent to the MOON // SUPER pledge on Kickstarter.

 - Every pledge includes the Valkyrie expansion, which will also include any gameplay stretch goals, meaning that Retail edition backers don't miss out.

 - Custom Sleeves is an add-on.
 If you add Custom Sleeves to this KS Deluxe Edition, this is equivalent to the MOON // FULL pledge on Kickstarter.
+Our stocks for Custom Sleeves is limited and once sold out, we won't be able to restock.

 Moon depicts an almost plausible rush to construct lunar bases that are attractive places to live and work for the people of Earth.
 The most prestigious base will become the new lunar capital!